 Set the size of the adornment images.
-Tip: press the \sim [or \sim] keys on your keyboard to decrease or increase the current adornment flag size for the selected figure. \rightarrow
+Tip: press the \cap [or \cap] keys on your keyboard to decrease or increase the current adornment flag size for the selected figure.

 Use the radial spinner to position the adornments all around the selected figures.
 You can also indicate that the adornments should be displayed inside or outside the figure's border.
 Note that some collection figures may force the position of adornments.